 North Korea also have their own way of saying what the year is, and that is the Juche Calendar.
 The Juche calendar is the system for year naming in the Democratic People’s Republic of Korea and is named after the state ideology of North Korea, known as Juche.

-The Juche Calendar was initiated in 1997 on the third anniversary of the death of President Kim Il Sung, the same year that his birthday – and the national holiday that goes with it – was renamed the Day of the Sun.
+The Juche Calendar or the North Korean calendar was initiated in 1997 on the third anniversary of the death of President Kim Il Sung, the same year that his birthday – and the national holiday that goes with it – was renamed the Day of the Sun.

 The Juche calendar starts on the day of President Kim Il Sung’s birth –April 16th, 1912 – and was thus referred to as Juche 1.
 2011 thus became Juche 100.
 You get the picture!

 On September 9th 1997 all publications in North Korea began printing dates which the actual year, as well as its Juche equivalent, so as not to confuse us!

 What is the date in North Korea in their calendar?